 In that context how far is anti-social behaviour the root of the problem rather than the noise in itself?
-1865

-Deputy de Sausmarez: Certainly if the public meeting feedback was anything to go by then certainly a great deal of it relates to the anti-social behaviour element.
+1890 Deputy de Sausmarez: Certainly if the public meeting feedback was anything to go by then certainly a great deal of it relates to the anti-social behaviour element.
 That was certainly an issue that was very much discussed as Deputy Gollop knows.

-The issue of social responsibility therefore is... it is not a simple problem and it is not a simple solution and even if we were to say look we believe that this is the greatest part or the most pressing part of the problem the question remains about exactly what you do about that, because you can educate people to an extent etc. but I think actually how you change cultural attitudes and how you change behaviour does to some extent depend on what sanctions you might be able to resort to if necessary for the hard core that might not be influenced by education.

-But the short answer to Deputy Gollop's question is we do not really know, it is definitely an area that we will explore.

-1880 The Deputy Bailiff: Deputy Gollop, your second question.

-Deputy Gollop: Thank you very much, Madam Deputy President.

-Will the President and Committee assess whether age limitations and trading regulations are now fully appropriate and fit for purpose in 2020 and 2021 going forward?

-Deputy de Sausmarez: It is important to note that in terms of the views expressed recently by the public this issue does not relate solely to young motor cycle riders and indeed it is not simply limited to motor cycles either.
-Age limitations may be discussed when the Committees meet, but it is an issue that extends far beyond the mandates of E&I and Home Affairs.
+The issue of social responsibility therefore is it is not a simple problem and it is not a simple solution and even if we were to say look we believe that this is the greatest part or the most pressing part of the problem the question remains about exactly what you do about that, because you can 1895 educate people to an extent etc. but I think actually how you change cultural attitudes and how you change behaviour does to some extent depend on what sanctions you might be able to resort to if necessary for the hard core that might not be influenced by education.
+But the short answer to Deputy Gollop's question is we do not really know, it is definitely an area 1000 that we will explore.
+1900 The Deputy Bailiff: Deputy Gollop your second question.
+Deputy Gollop: Thank you very much Madam Deputy President.
+1905 Will the President and Committee assess whether age limitations and trading regulations are now fully appropriate and fit for purpose in 2020 and 2021 going forward?
+1905 now fully appropriate and it for purpose in 2020 and 2021 going forward: The Deputy Bailiff: Deputy de Sausmarez.
+Deputy de Sausmarez: It is important to note that in terms of the views expressed recently by 1910 the public this issue does not relate solely to young motor cycle riders and indeed it is not simply limited to motor cycles either.
+Age limitations may be discussed when the committees meet, but it is an issue that extends far beyond the mandates of E&I and Home Affairs.
 So my feeling is that it would need much wider consultation if it is identified as an issue to be explored.

-With regard to trading regulations it is already a legal requirement that all motor cycles and cars have the necessary type approval at the point of registration and that the vehicle is then maintained in a road worthy condition.
-One of the areas I expect our Committees will discuss is what measures we can put in place to deal with motor vehicles that are not maintained in a road worthy condition and this will obviously be easier when the periodic testing of motor vehicles is introduced.

-1900The Deputy Bailiff: Deputy Inder.

-Deputy Inder: On the same subject I am glad Deputy de Sausmarez has identified it is not all children, because the Government does have a tendency sometimes to do something called collective punishment.
+1915 With regard to trading regulations it is already a legal requirement that all motor cycles and cars have the necessary type approval at the point of registration and that the vehicle is then maintained in a road worthy condition.
+One of the areas I expect our committees will discuss is what measures we can put in place to deal with motor vehicles that are not maintained in a road worthy condition and this will obviously be easier when the periodic testing of motor vehicles is introduced.
+1920 The Deputy Bailiff: Deputy Inder.
+Deputy Inder: On the same subject I am glad Deputy de Sausmarez has identified it is not all 1925 children, because the Government does have a tendency sometimes to do something called collective punishment.
 If you cannot deal with it ban everything.

-1905 So I do have concerns and I wonder if when she does carry on with these discussions along with the Home department we do get around this problem of blaming everyone who happens to be 14 to 16 years old.
-Because like all problems in society it is not everyone, it is often the few and would she agree with me?
+So I do have concerns and I wonder if when she does carry on with these discussions along with the Home department we do get around this problem of blaming everyone who happens to be 14-16-year-olds.
+Because like all problems in society it is not everyone it is often the few and would she agree with me?

-1910Deputy de Sausmarez: Yes.
+Deputy de Sausmarez: Yes.